dhruv-sirohi/SpreeStopper/README.md

 5. Expanding to other online stores

-While the core features are fully functional, these additonal features are currently still in development.
+While the core features are fully functional for this proof of concept, additonal features are currently still in development.